-Quarterly rotating exhibitions provide a diverse array of local artists’ works, creating an ever-changing tapestry of talent.
+Rotating exhibitions provide a diverse array of local artists’ works, creating an ever-changing tapestry of talent.
 These shows are booked approximately two years in advance, following a screening process with the SCC’s Art Advisors.
-Nearly 200 exhibitions have been featured in the Phyllis Lamphere Gallery on Level 2 of the facility, since 1991.
+Since 1991, nearly 200 exhibitions have been featured in the Phyllis Lamphere Gallery on Level 2 of the Arch building.

 About Youth in Focus: We believe in the power of photography.
 But even more than that, we believe in youth.
 That's why we approach photography as a means of curiosity, exploration, and self-discovery.
 We create a safe, inclusive community, teach photography at no cost (or pay-what-you-can), and provide mentorship for South Seattle teens.

 Now Exhibiting: Fogue Studios & Gallery

 Fogue Studios & Gallery in Georgetown represents the creative works of artists aged 50 and over exclusively.
 The works range in styles and media from sculpture and collage, acrylic and multimedia, to found object and even paper mâché, all of which consciously push back on ageism in the art community.
 Fogue ennobles the strong, creative voices that come from a (long) lived life.